-Under the Roads and Public Places Ordinance 1937, the Commonwealth, represented by the NCA, may enter into an agreement with persons to operate a business on National Land with respect to holding a Temporary Trader Permit.
+Under the Australian Capital Territory National Land (Unleased) Ordinance 2022, the Commonwealth, represented by the NCA, may enter into an agreement with persons to operate a business on National Land with respect to holding a Temporary Trader Permit.

 Should you wish to apply to enter into such an agreement, please complete the appropriate forms and provide relevant supporting documentation.
 Before applying, please acquaint yourself with the terms and conditions of the Agreement and sign in the space provided to indicate your acceptance of these terms and conditions.

 The National Capital Authority (NCA) will consider applications on factors such as:

 Provision of the necessary insurances and indemnities

 Compliance with all relevant Commonwealth and Territory laws

 The application must be completed online or in hard copy.